-

 - Delsing et al v.
 Starbucks: Defended Starbucks against a statewide class action alleging violations of the Minnesota Fair Labor Standards Act and Minnesota regulations regarding distribution of tips.
 Defeated class certification; reached confidential settlement of two individual claims.

-- Discrimination
+Discrimination

 - EEOC (Philadelphia Office) v.
 Target Corporation (USDC for the Eastern District of Pennsylvania): Defended Target against a class claim by the Philadelphia Office of the EEOC alleging racial discrimination in hiring, promotion, discipline and discharge as well as race-based harassment.
 Successfully concluded the defense with a favorable settlement.

 - EEOC (Chicago Office) v.
 X Corporation: Defended Fortune 50 employer against a nationwide investigation of the Chicago Office of the EEOC alleging that the employer’s criminal background check policy violated Title VII of the Civil Rights Act of 1964.
-This matter is still in confidential proceedings.
+The EEOC agreed not to commence litigation.

 - EEOC (Minneapolis Office) v.
-X Corporation (Commissioner’s Charge and Directed Investigation): Defended Fortune 500 employer against a nationwide Commissioner’s Charge and a nationwide Directed Investigation alleging violations of the ADEA, EPA, Title VII and the ADA.
+X Corporation (Commissioner’s Charge): Defended Fortune 500 employer against a nationwide Commissioner’s Charge alleging violations of Title VII and the ADA.
 Negotiated a settlement that did not include any payment to the EEOC or any individual.

 - EEOC (Atlanta Office) v.
 X Corporation (Directed Investigation): Defended Fortune 50 employer against a nationwide Directed Investigation alleging age discrimination in hiring.
 This matter is still in confidential proceedings.